utkarshakya/MetaHorizonClone/README.md

 # Meta Horizon Web Page Clone

-This will help in learning Tailwind CSS, It is a basic implimentaion Basics of HTML and Tailwind CSS.
+This will help in learning Tailwind CSS, It is a basic implementation Basics of HTML and Tailwind CSS.